perxpective/Cybersecurity-Therapy/MRE/MRE MST Revision.md

 4. Select File -> Compare and select the snapshot created before the infection.
 Green highlight means a new process after running the malware.

 ### Network Analysis
-1. Ensure the following services are running on
+- Ensure the following services are running on REMnux:
+	- FakeDNS `fakedns -a <target-IP>`
+	- `inspircd` service
+- Ensure that both the XP VM and REMnux VM network adapters are set to Host-Only and the XP default gateway is set to the IP of the REMnux VM.

+## Tips
+- Observe behaviour